-- (i) Upgrades of the feed positioning servo system may result in downtime of one antenna up to one week at any given time. - (ii) Antenna structure and surface improvement activities may result in up to two antennas being down during the day time for a week to one month (or more in rare cases) depending on the nature of the repair work. - (iii) With the new TANGO based control and monitor system (TGC) in place from GTAC Cycle 40, the format of the command file and settings may change.
+(i) Upgrades of the feed positioning servo system may result in downtime of one antenna up to one week at any given time.

+(ii) Antenna structure and surface improvement activities may result in up to two antennas being down during the day time for a week to one month (or more in rare cases) depending on the nature of the repair work. (iii) With the new TANGO based control and monitor system (TGC) in place from GTAC Cycle 40, the format of the command file and settings may change.
 Observatory will internally convert the existing command files to the new format as required by TGC.
-A new command file creator user interface to directly create command files in the format needed for TGC, including the setup for interferometric and beamformer observations is being prepared.
-We expect to release this for the GTAC users at the start of GTAC Cycle 42.
+A new command file creator user interface to directly create command files in the format needed for TGC, including the setup for interferometric and beamformer observations is now available.